Stability or autocracy? Turkey divided over key referendum

 The emergency powers have permitted a widespread government crackdown that has targeted the followers of U.S.-based Muslim cleric Fethullah Gulen — whom Turkey blames for the coup — and other government opponents.
 Some 100,000 people — including judges and teachers — have been dismissed, and more than 40,000 people, including journalists and opposition pro-Kurdish legislators, have been arrested.
 Hundreds of news outlets and non-governmental organizations have been shut down.

-The country is also dealing with the war in neighboring Syria which led to an influx of some 3 million refugees.
+The country is also dealing with the war in neighboring Syria, which led to an influx of some 3 million refugees.
 Turkey has sent troops into Syria to help opposition Syrian forces clear a border area from the threat posed by Islamic State militants.

 Meanwhile, Turkey is drifting further apart from Europe, following Erdogan’s recent outbursts slamming the governments in the Netherlands and Germany as “Nazis” over their restrictions on Turkish ministers’ attempts to court Turkish expatriate votes.